 One Last Reason – Credit History

 Using a debit card does nothing for your credit history and report.
 It doesn’t show as an open account or show that you pay your bills on time.
 Having a low balance credit card that you pay off every month however does great things for your score.

 You may think that you won’t need a credit score/history but your credit score helps you in more ways than getting loans.
 Insurance companies pull it to decide your rates (better credit = lower rates).
 Car rental companies may also pull your history to make sure they aren’t at risk for car theft.
-There are a number of other similar moments even for some jobs that your report will be pulled.
+A potential employer or landlord can also pull your credit!

 Tips for Using Cards Smartly